 The easier option would be to take a tour from Tokyo to Nikko.

-If you decide to stay in Nikko, you can use this search box to find accommodations:
+If you decide to stay in Nikko, use this link to find accommodations.

 The bridge costs ¥300 to cross ($2.60/€2.30), but as I said above, you can get a good look at it for free from the modern bridge right beside it.